 NAR ACTION: NAR supports policies that encourage foreign direct investment in U.S. real estate through REITs that do not materially encroach upon the principle that all U.S. investors and foreign investors in U.S. real estate should be subject to similar rules under the U.S. tax system.
+In April 2015 Sen. Orrin Hatch (R-UT) reintroduced the Real Estate Investment and Johs Act of 2015 (S.915), which would increase the amount that a foreign investor can invest in a REIT before being subject to FIRPTA from 5% to 10%.
 NAR will continue to monitor this issue and support reforms to FIRPTA which encourage more foreign investment in U.S. real estate.